discretize/discretize-guides/fractals/nightmare/index.md

 Stack <Boon name="might"/> before jumping down.
 Kill the three *Assault Knights* (Red, Blue and Green), each of them has the same set of abilities: a PBAoE knockdown and an AoE pull which covers the entire room except the knight's position.
 Break their bar, kill them, MAMA will arise when the three knights are dead, do <Command name="gg"/> to reset fight.

 ## MAMA
-Stack <Boon name="might"/> before jumping down.
+Stack <Boon name="might"/> before jumping down.<br/>
 MAMA will arise, her first atack is a spin, which a Mesmer blocks by sharing <Boon name="aegis"/>.
 Learn to dodge the spinning attacks after the first and turn away from your party members shortly before the *Vomit Toxin* hits (orange cone), otherwise you will 'infect' party members in front of you with it.
-Every 25%, MAMA becomes invulnerable and an *Assault Knight* (similar to the knights before) will spawn.
+Every 25%, MAMA gets <Effect name="invulnerability"/> and an *Assault Knight* (similar to the knights before) will spawn.
 Quickly break their breakbar then kill them as MAMA will continue it's attacks.
 When MAMA reaches 33%, it conjures a large *Nightmare Miasma* field around it which deals enormous damage.
 It will also become mobile, start jumping to players, offloading shockwaves and hitting with <Control name="stun"/> cone attacks.
-At the last 25% of the boss, kill the knight as fast as possible, since MAMA can wipe your party easily with the combined attacks of the knight.
+At the last 25% of the boss, kill the knight as fast as possible, since MAMA can wipe your party easily with the combined attacks of the knight.<br/>
 Fast crowd control and animation knowledge are the keys to this fight, especially at around 25%.

 <Tips>